-A Year Of Doing Own Hair In Our Own Homes
+A Year Of Doing Our Own Hair In Our Own Homes

 In London, where salons are closed until April, 22-year-old Lianne Thornton was forced to learn to braid her own hair throughout the pandemic.
 “I saved a lot of money but not time.
 It took three days,” she says, adding that she had to juggle hairstyling around her work hours.
 If she had gone to the salon, however, the style would have cost her £80.
 “I got the hair from an afro hair shop in Shepherd’s Bush on Uxbridge Road back in December and it cost me £4 per pack, and I used about two and a half packs.
 Doing it at home took way too long, but it’s great to know that I could actually do my hair myself if I really wanted to.”

 For others, lockdown has been an opportunity to embrace their natural hair.
-Jamila-Lee Smikle, a 25-year-old from London, says lockdown allowed her to take a healthier approach to her hair.
+Jamila-Lee Smikle, a 27-year-old from London, says lockdown allowed her to take a healthier approach to her hair.
 “I styled my hair in length retention styles, which [is] eight to ten three-strand plaits [that I] then put into a bun, so the ends are protected.”

 Smikle tells Refinery29 that before the pandemic, she would often have her hair in weave or braids, and when she didn’t, used a lot of heat on her hair to make it straight.
 “My styling technique is now done with only the health of my hair in mind,” she says.
 “It took me a while to do the research because YouTube can be so overwhelming. but after finding the best regime for healthy afro hair, I decided to start my afro hair page Girl Free The Fro, which encourages other Black girls and women to wear their hair confidently.”